openmina/mina-frontend/MetricsTracing.md

 ## Dashboard

-We want to first take a look at all of the nodes on the Mina network to gain a high-level overview of their latencies and block application times.
+We want to first take a look at all of the nodes on the Mina network to gain a high-level overview of their latencies and block application times so that we can easily detect if any nodes are particularly slow, and then examine the reasons behind their low performance.

 Please note that this shows nodes on the Mina testnet.

 ![1-0-Dashboard](https://user-images.githubusercontent.com/1679939/220898792-967416a7-3bfc-427c-95c6-f99a6b2b0553.png)